When Machine Learning Gets Personal: Evaluating Prediction and Explanation: Proof of Theorems on Lower Bounds for the Probability of error

 Given $p$ as a distribution with $\mu=0$, and $p^{\epsilon}$ a distribution with mean $\mu = \epsilon < 0$, we have:

-Intuitively, this distribution represents the fact that there is one group for which the personalized model worsen performances by $|\epsilon|$.We assume that this group can be either group $1$, or group $2$, etc, or group $d$, and consider these to be disjoint events: i.e., exactly only one group suffers the $|\epsilon|$ performance decrease.
-We take the union of these disjoint events and sum of probabilities using the Partition Theorem (Law of Total Probability) in the definition of $P$ above.
+Intuitively, the distribution $P$ represents the fact that the personalized model worsen performances by $|\epsilon|$ for one group.
+We construct the mixture by assuming that this group can be either group $1$, or group $2$, etc, or group $d$, and consider these to be disjoint, equiprobable events.

-We verify that we have designed $P$ correctly, i.e., we verify that $P \in H_0$.
-When the dataset is distributed according to $P$, we have:
+We verify that we have designed $P$ correctly, i.e., we check that each of its component is in $H_0$.
+When the dataset is distributed according to one component $P_j'$, we have: